Understanding how forex chart work goes hand in hand with technical analysis. In the previous section, we learned what are technical indicators.

 Depending on this value, the range bars then depict price, every time there is an 8-tick movement in the market.

 Range bars are similar to Renko bars.
-The only difference is that Range bars resemble candlesticks while renko bars are stacked on top of each other.
+The only difference is that Range bars resemble candlesticks while Renko bars are stacked on top of each other.

 What is a point and figure chart?

 This chart is also known as the PnF chart.
 X denotes a bullish movement in the market, while O denotes a bearish move in the market.
 A PnF chart requires a certain value to be set.
-Then, depending on whether price moves by a minimum of the value set, the X or O is plotted.
+Then, depending on whether the price moves by a minimum of the value set, the X or O is plotted.

-Point and Figure chart work best with support and resistance levels.
+The point and Figure chart work best with support and resistance levels.
 They are also very good at spotting breakouts in the market.

 What chart type should you use in forex?

 With so many different chart types, you may be confused by now.
 But firstly, we should mention that all of these charts can be used in trading.
 Traders can simply pick a chart type depending on the indicators they use and their trading style.

 After all, having too many choices is not that good.
 So you may wonder what chart type is the best and which one of these can make you money.